PayerPayment/Payer-VirtueMart/README.md

 This is the payment module to get started with Payers payment services in VirtueMart.

-For more information about the integration and our payment services, please visit www.payer.se.
+For more information about our payment services, please visit [www.payer.se](http://www.payer.se).

 ## Requirements